SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/freeradius.md

 ### Prerequisites

-An internal log concentrator (Rsyslog) is required to collect and forward events to SEKOIA.IO.
+An internal syslog concentrator is required to collect and forward events to SEKOIA.IO.

 ### Create the intake in SEKOIA.IO